 Tokyo’s Rikugien Gardens, apart from being an Edo-era formal garden, is home to some of the city’s most beautiful night illuminations.
 In spring sakura season, a giant weeping tree takes center stage.

-The vast tree — 23 m by 15 m — is brightly lit by spring sunlight during the day, when you can marvel at its sheer size and great age.
-At night the tree is floodlit, its great fall of pink blooms illuminated to form a bright island.
-The park’s evening opening hours are extended during the illumination, so grab your jacket and your traveling companion (or just your own self, if you’re a solo adventurer) and go sit in the presence of age and grace.
+The vast tree — 23 m by 15 m — is brightly lit by spring sunlight during the day when you can marvel at its sheer size and great age.
+At night the tree is floodlit, and its pink blooms are illuminated.
+The park’s evening opening hours are extended during the illumination and the teahouse will be open as well as fun snacks (think mochi on a stick with a face) sold.